-- B. Height Measurement of Freestanding Signs and Outdoor Advertising Sign Structures.
-The height of freestanding signs and outdoor advertising sign structures shall be the distance from the top of the highest portion of the sign or structure to: - 1.
-The grade at the foundation of the sign or outdoor advertising sign structure; or - 2.
-The average grade of the lot, whichever is less. - C. Measurement of Outdoor Advertising Sign Structure Surface Display Area.
-The surface area of a sign or surface display area of an outdoor advertising sign structure shall be the area of the smallest convex geometric figure encompassing the maximum projected area of the volume on a flat plane which completely encloses the extreme limits of the surface display area of writing, representation, emblem, advertising embellishment, or other figure of similar character or potential display area of an outdoor advertising sign structure, together with any material forming an integral part of the display or used to differentiate such sign or outdoor advertising sign structure from the background against which it is placed.
-Such measurement shall exclude the necessary supports or uprights on which the sign is placed, unless the supports or uprights constitute part of the display because of the predominant overall concept of the sign, and shall exclude the apron, if any, which itself covers structural members, supports or uprights.
-The lowest projection of the display area shall not be more than six inches above the lowest portion of any horizontal structural element of the OASS.
-(Ord.
-No. 2001-05-044, 06-04-01) - D. Measurement of Business Frontage.
+- a) The grade at the foundation of the sign or outdoor advertising sign structure; or - b) The average grade of the lot, whichever is less. - C. OASS Separation Distance Measurements.
+The separation distance between OASS shall be measured as follows: - a) Separation distances between OASS shall be measured horizontally along the centerlines of the roadway(s) to which OASS faces are directed, and between points on said centerlines closest to each OASS. - b) For free-standing OASS, the closest point on the roadway centerline shall be measured from the closest point of ground support for the structure. - c) For wall-mounted OASS, the closest point on the roadway centerline shall be measured from the nearest edge or projection of the OASS. - D. Measurement of Business Frontage.
 Business frontage is the lineal footage of a lot, facing the public right-of-way, owned or rented by a person, business, or enterprise, and intended for business usage.
 (Ord.
-No. 8458-73, § 2, 4-15-85) - E. Measurement of Gas Station Canopy Display Area: The area of a gas station canopy structure shall be computed as product of the height and length of a canopy structure's vertical face.
+No. 8458-73, § 2, 4-15-85) - E. Measurement of Gas Station Canopy Display Area: The area of a gas station canopy structure shall be computed as the product of the height and length of a canopy structure's vertical face.
 The vertical supports of the canopy structure shall not be considered a display area.

 Section IX-4.
-General Sign Provisions for Signs and Outdoor Advertising Sign Structures Allowed in Specific Districts with a Permit
+General Sign Permit Requirements